karaxuna/jxcore-uwp-samples/README.md

-## Universal Windows Platform (uwp) samples using JXcore
+## Universal Windows Platform (UWP) samples using JXcore

-With uwp api you can use windows specific methods such as detecting devices connected or reading files from special folders [etc](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx).
+With UWP API you can use Windows specific methods such as detecting devices connected or reading files from special folders [etc](https://msdn.microsoft.com/en-us/library/windows/apps/br211377.aspx).

 JXcore is fork of nodejs and supports multiple JavaScript engines.
-If you build it with chakra engine on Windows 10 and Visual Studio 2015, you will be able to use uwp api.
+If you build it with chakra engine on Windows 10 and Visual Studio 2015, you will be able to use UWP api.

 ### Build